Yale-BIM/f21-assignments/assignment-2/README.md

     Once you've implemented the compute_keypoints_for_blobs() function, you can run the detect_visual_target.py node to debug your code for this part of the assignment, as in the task III-1.
-Edit the parameters of the blob detector such that the blue cube is detected well in the left-seq1.bag image sequence.
+Edit the parameters of the blob detector such that the blue square is detected well in the left-seq1.bag image sequence.
 The result should look similar to the image below:

     <img src="docs/keypoint1.png" width="400"/>